coaching, Get ready, resilient children

 Intelligence: Does your child believe that it is fixed at birth or that it is something that can grow?
 Carol Dweck, a leading researcher in the field of motivation, has found that children hold either a fixed mindset or a growth mindset when they think about their own and others intelligence.
 Have you heard your… Continue reading How does your child perceive their own intelligence?

-Helping your teen study when they are non-compliant: What to look out for.
+Helping your teen study when they won’t: What to look out for.

-Goals help keep your teen steady and strong when life is difficult.
+Goals and agreements help keep your teen steady and strong when life is difficult.
 Study goals are most easily achieved by taking small steps most days, not by cramming in lots of information just before exams.
 At this stage of their life they experience rapid growth spurts and sudden surges of hormones.
-There are often dramas, if… Continue reading Helping your teen study when they are non-compliant: What to look out for.
+There are often… Continue reading Helping your teen study when they won’t: What to look out for.

 Tips for successfully helping children develop the homework habit.

 Help your child develop the homework habit Time spent together is precious.
-As well as homework time to practise skills they are learning in school, children need time to play, read, chat with you and with their friends, help out in the house, and have free, unstructured time to explore and enjoy their world.
-Homework… Continue reading Tips for successfully helping children develop the homework habit.
+As well as homework time to practise the skills that they are learning in school, children need time to play, read, chat with you and with their friends, help out in the house, and have free, unstructured time to explore and enjoy their world.… Continue reading Tips for successfully helping children develop the homework habit.